Baking Ingredients and Substitutions

 If following a recipe in a cookbook, check in the ingredients chapter to find out what kind of salt the author used or recommends.
 On the site, my recipes are made using coarse gray sea salt that I grind relatively fine if it looks like it won’t dissolve during cooking.
 This is similar in saltiness to kosher salt or flaky sea salt.
 I never use fine-grained table salt as I find it harsh and bitter.

 Fine salt is very tiny granules that dissolve quickly.
 Coarse salt are recognizable crystals, roughly the size of fine breadcrumbs.
 (Some coarse salt can be as large as sesame seeds, but that’s too large for most baking applications.)
 Flaky sea salt are wispy crystals, irregularly shaped.
-Kosher salt is a good alternative.
+Kosher salt is a good alternative but note that Diamond Crystal kosher salt is not the same as Morton kosher salt.
+My friend Deb at Smitten Kitchen has written about that here.

 Vanilla Extract, Paste and Beans